fasterthanlime/semester-project/report.md

 As far as debugging, profiling, and general insight into a program goes, in practice I have found that classical instrumentation tools such as gdb, valgrind, gcov, gprof, etc. all worked very well.
-Since #line instructions are outputted, it is even possible to step through ooc code in gdb, for instance.
+Since `#line` instructions are output, it is even possible to step through ooc code in gdb, for instance.

+Generics appeared in Java 5 in 2004, to be used mostly for collections.
+In order to maintain backward compatibility of the JVM bytecode produced, type parameters are erased.
+As a result, there is only compile-time safety with Java generics, and no introspection of generic type parameters is possible.

 ## Generics

+ooc adopts a middle ground between the C++ way and the Java way: generics allow a limited amount of run-time introspection, as type parameters are not erased, and the implementation of specialization in this research work allows generics to act like templates, when manually marked with a new keyword.

 ### Generic functions